IMP-MARL: a Suite of Environments for Large-scale Infrastructure Management Planning via MARL: Conclusions

 \section{Conclusions}

 This work offers an open-source suite of environments for testing scalable cooperative multi-agent reinforcement learning methods toward the efficient generation of infrastructure management planning (IMP) policies.
 Through our publicly available code repository, we also encourage the implementation of additional IMP environments, e.g., bridges, transportation networks, pipelines, and other relevant engineering systems, whereby specific disciplinary challenges can be identified in a common simulation framework.
 Based on the reported benchmark results, we can conclude that centralised training with decentralised execution methods are able to generate very effective infrastructure management policies in real-world engineering scenarios.
 While the results reveal that MARL methods outperform expert-based heuristic policies, additional research efforts should still be devoted to the development of scalable cooperative MARL methods.
+While we model the IMP decision-making problem as a Dec-POMDP, modelling IMP problems as mean-field games \citep{lauriere2022learning} is a promising direction to be considered in environments with an increasing number of agents.
 Moreover, specific improvements are still required in environments where a global cost is triggered from the actions taken by any local agent, e.g., global campaign cost.
 Besides, more stable training is still needed in environments where local information perceived by one agent can influence the damage condition probabilities of others, as in the correlated IMP environments.
 In the future, more realistic and challenging environments for cooperative MARL methods could be investigated.
 One example would be assigning campaign costs to specific groups of components, instead of specifying only one global campaign cost.

 \begin{ack} The authors acknowledge the computational resources provided by the Consortium des Équipements de Calcul Intensif (CÉCI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No. 2.5020.11 and by the Walloon Region.
-We further acknowledge the insightful comments provided by our colleagues Adrien Bolland, Victor Dachet, Nandar Hlaing, Gaspard Lambrechts, Gilles Louppe, Matthias Pirlet and Maurizio Vassallo.
+We further acknowledge the insightful comments provided by our colleagues Adrien Bolland, Victor Dachet, Nandar Hlaing, Gaspard Lambrechts, Gilles Louppe, Matthias Pirlet, and Maurizio Vassallo.

 \end{ack}